 On February 25, 2021, the Company entered into an Amended and Restated Employment Agreement with James N. Woody (the "A&R Agreement"), dated February 24, 2021, and effective November 6, 2020, which replaced and superseded the July 2020 agreement with 180 as discussed above.
 Pursuant to the A&R Agreement, Dr. Woody agreed to serve as the Chief Executive Officer of the Company.
 The A&R Agreement has a term of three years from its effective date (through November 6, 2023) and is automatically renewable thereafter for additional one-year periods, unless either party provides the other at least 90 days written notice of their intent to not renew the agreement.
 Dr. Woody's annual base salary under the agreement was initially increased to \$450,000 per year, subject to automatic 5% yearly increases.
-For the 2021 year, Mr. Woody's salary was \$450,000, and for 2022, Mr. Woody's salary will be \$463,500.
+For the 2021 year, Dr. Woody's salary was \$450,000, for 2022, and for 2023, Dr. Woody's salary will be \$490,000 (see also " Payment of Back Pay; 2021 Bonuses and Increases in Salaries", below).
+The Board of Directors, as recommended by the Compensation Committee, may increase Dr. Woody's salary from time to time, which increases do not require an amendment to his agreement.